-In honor of Adolescent Self-Injury Awareness Month, which occurs annually during the month of March, we’re helping raise awareness about this important topic by posting useful information here on our blog, on our Facebook page, and in our bi-monthly newsletter.
+In honor of Adolescent Self-Injury Awareness Month, which occurs annually during the month of March, we’re helping raise awareness about this important topic by posting useful information here on our blog, on our Facebook page, and on our Twitter account.

 This post offers a brief history of Adolescent Self-Injury Awareness Day and Month, then moves on to define self-injury, present the latest statistics, discuss risk factors, and offer practical tips and advice for parents or teens dealing with self-injury and related issues.

 Wedge Black, the founder and chair of LifeSIGNS, a UK-based website dedicated to raising awareness on the topic, writes that Self-Injury Awareness Day “probably started in America about 18 or 19 years ago.”
 He continues: “How ever it started, it’s a grassroots global movement – nobody owns the day, nobody needs permission to get involved…Each individual does what they feel comfortable doing – talking about the issues and helping people see that it’s OK to talk about self-injury and emotional health.”